 - The gig economy: It’s more common than ever before for employees to hop from job to job.
 The gig economy mentality of filling short roles at many different companies is contributing to rising turnover.

-- Low unemployment rate: The unemployment rate is at an 18-year-low.
+- Low unemployment rate: The unemployment rate is at a 19-year-low.
 On top of the shrinking talent pool, this means that there are more available jobs; therefore, employees feel confident enough in finding other opportunities to leave their current position.

 Why Does It Matter?